alandinhoAU/bubble-chart/README.md

 ### Known Issue:

-1. Extension can handle a finite number of bubbles -> Not suitable for every usecase
+1. Extension can handle a limited finite number of bubbles -> Not suitable for every usecase
 2. Measure Legend issue when using Qliksense Desktop

 ## Author